kaalaska/memory-game-frank-karin/README.md

 The content are 36 cards with 18 couples that are randomly placed on the playing ground.

 Elements of the game implementation:
-HTML file
+HTML file,
-CSS file
+CSS file,
-JS file
+JS file,

 Rough concept: